The Return of Jafar: Plot

-During the trip, the Sultan finally forgives Aladdin and Iago, but Jafar, having transformed into a gang of sorcerer horsemen riding dragon-winged horses, ambushes them, sending Aladdin into the waterfall while taking the Sultan, Jasmine, the Genie and Abu as prisoners.
+During the trip, the Sultan finally forgives Aladdin and Iago, but Jafar, having transformed into a gang of sorcerer horsemen riding dragon-winged horses, ambushes them, sending Aladdin into the waterfall while taking the Sultan, Jasmine, Genie and Abu as prisoners.
 Aladdin eventually returns to Agrabah to warn Razoul but Jafar, posing as Jasmine, frames Aladdin for murdering the Sultan, and sentences him to death.
-Feeling guilty for his actions, Iago frees the Genie, who saves Aladdin.
-Jafar now controls Agrabah, but Aladdin is determined to stop him, and the Genie reveals that the only way to kill Jafar is to destroy his lamp.
+Feeling guilty for his actions, Iago frees Genie, who saves Aladdin from execution by the palace guards.
+Jafar now controls Agrabah, but Aladdin is determined to stop him, and Genie reveals that the only way to kill Jafar and save Agrabah from his control is to destroy his lamp.
 Iago chooses to leave, but not before Aladdin thanks him for his help.

 Jafar demands that Abis Mal free him from the lamp with his third wish, just as Aladdin and his friends confront them to obtain the lamp.
-Jafar, in his Genie form, ambushes the group, knocks the Genie unconscious and shatters the Carpet.
+Jafar, in his genie form, ambushes the group, knocks Genie unconscious and shatters Carpet.
 He splits open the Palace gardens, creating a pool of lava, and traps Aladdin on a sinking rock.
 Iago, having a change of heart, returns and grabs the lamp but is burned by Jafar, knocked unconscious and critically injured.
 With his remaining strength, Iago kicks the lamp into the lava, killing Jafar once and for all.
-With his death, Jafar's magic is undone, restoring the Palace gardens and the Carpet.
+With his death, Jafar's magic is undone, restoring the Palace gardens and Carpet.
 They mourn Iago but he regains consciousness and is forgiven, being allowed back into the Palace.
 Aladdin ultimately rejects the Sultan's offer to become his vizier, having decided he wants to see the world with Jasmine instead.

-In a post-credits scene, Abis Mal realizes that he will never get his third wish.
+In a post-credits scene, Abis Mal laments that he will never get his third wish.